BENARD256/404Crypt-Ransomware/README.md

 > <h5><br><br>The1% shall not assume any responsibility for Misuse or Damage Caused by the Program</h5>

 <h5>Run the RSA_KEY_PAIR file to generate Asymmetric Keys Required For Key Encrpytion</h5>
+> <h5>Consider Changing the Email Specified in the Encrypt.py Init Method Because after encryption the Encryption key i sent to the attacker Via Email</h5>

 <h4>For the Decryption to Take Place Place the Key On the Desktop of The Target System so as to Decrypt The Files</h4>

 <h4>Files tha Make-up the Ransomware</h4>